-A presentation of the directors of the Board is given on pages 16 and 17 of the Annual Report.
+A presentation of the directors of the Board is given on pages 20-21 of the Annual Report.

-All Directors are independent of the Company's significant business relations and large shareholders (shareholders holding more than 10% of the Shares in the Company), except for Leif O. Høegh who is an indirect shareholder in Leif Höegh & Co Ltd. which is the majority shareholder in the Company, and for Morten W. Høegh who is the primary beneficiary under a family trust that is an indirect shareholder of Leif Höegh & Co.
-Ltd.
+All Directors are independent of the Company's significant business relations and large shareholders (shareholders holding more than 10% of the shares in the Company), except for Leif O. Høegh, who is an indirect shareholder in Leif Höegh & Co Ltd. being the majority shareholder in the Company, and Morten W. Høegh, who is the primary beneficiary under a family trust that is an indirect shareholder of Leif Höegh & Co.
+Ltd. In addition Guy D. Lafferty is employed by Höegh Capital Partners and is an advisor to the Høegh family.

-In 2011, the Board had three board meetings, where all directors were present (save for absence by Cameron Adderley and Timothy Counsell in one meeting each).
-The Board had also four interim board meetings, with Cameron Adderley and Timothy Counsell attending.
-In addition, the Board had one information meeting and a strategy seminar.
+In 2012, the Board had four regular board meetings, where all directors were present (save for absence by Cameron Adderley and Guy D. Lafferty in one meeting each and Timothy Counsell in three meetings).
+The Board had also five interim board meetings, with Timothy Counsell attending all, Cameron Adderley attending four meetings and his alternate director Tammy Richardson-Augustus attending one meeting.
+In addition, the Board had a strategy seminar, where all Directors save for Timothy Counsell participated.

-The Company has appointed two board committees; the audit committee ("Audit Committee") and the governance and compensation committee (the "Governance and Compensation Committee").
+The Company has appointed two board committees; an audit committee ("Audit Committee") and a governance and compensation committee (the "Governance and Compensation Committee").
 The members of the committees are appointed among the members of the Board.

-The Audit Committee consists of the following Board members: Guy D. Lafferty (Chairman), Andrew Jamieson, Morten W. Høegh and Ditlev Wedell-Wedellsborg, which are elected for a period in office of one year.
-All members are independent of the executive personnel of the Company and the Group.
+The Audit Committee consists of the following Board members: Andrew Jamieson (Chairman), Morten W. Høegh, Guy D. Lafferty and Ditlev Wedell-Wedellsborg, each member being elected for a period in office of one year.
+The members are independent of the executive personnel of the Company and the Group.
 Andrew Jamieson and Ditlev Wedell-Wedellsborg are considered to be independent of the major shareholder of the Company.

-The Governance and Compensation Committee consists of Jon Erik Reinhardsen (Chairman), Leif O. Høegh and Cameron E. Adderley which are elected for a period in office of one year.
-All members are independent of the executive personnel of the Company and the Group.
+The Governance and Compensation Committee consists of Jon Erik Reinhardsen (Chairman), Leif O. Høegh and Cameron E. Adderley, each member being elected for a period in office of one year.
+The members are independent of the executive personnel of the Company and the Group.
 Jon Erik Reinhardsen and Cameron E. Adderley are considered to be independent of the major shareholder of the Company.

-During the process of listing the Company at Oslo Stock Exchange, the Board appointed a Listing Committee.
-The members of the Listing Committee were Morten W. Høegh, Ditlev Wedell-Wedellsborg, Cameron Adderley, Timothy Counsell and Alison Dyer-Fagundo.
-The Listing Committee had six meetings.
+In connection with the private placement in February 2012, the Board appointed a Capital Increase Committee.
+The members of the Capital Increase Committee were Morten W. Høegh, Ditlev Wedell-Wedellsborg, Guy D. Lafferty, Timothy Counsell and Cameron Adderley.
+The Capital Increase Committee had four meetings.